CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/overview.md

 path at runtime.
 It focuses on performance-critical, low-level operations such as color conversions, filtering, morphology, resize, and geometric transforms.

+## Backend Selection {.section}

+Most APIs are exposed in a default form, for example `kleidicv_resize_linear_u8(...)`.
+This form uses the default runtime dispatch path, which prefers Neon or SVE2 backends.

+Some APIs also provide a variant whose name ends in `_sme`, for example `kleidicv_resize_linear_u8_sme(...)`.
+The `_sme` suffix does not change the algorithm, parameter contract, or result format.
+It only changes backend
+selection: the `_sme` form prefers SME or SME2 backends when they are available, and otherwise falls back to the same non-SME paths as the default form.

+The default form can be made to use the SME-preferred dispatch path by setting `KLEIDICV_PREFER_SME_BACKEND=ON` before the library is loaded.
+This setting only affects APIs that provide an `_sme` variant.

 This guide covers the public C API:

 - Function groups (conversions, filters, morphology, resize, transform,